EshaKhadeejaC/Projects/README.md

 # Projects

-Welcome to my "Projects" repository!
+Welcome to my Projects repository!
 This repository showcases a collection of projects that I have worked on, each demonstrating different aspects of my skills and interests.

 ### 1. Vulnerability Assessment on Windows Machine
 This project involves performing a detailed vulnerability assessment on a Windows machine.
 It includes identifying potential security weaknesses, analyzing vulnerabilities, and suggesting remediation strategies to enhance system security.